Gramercy Theatre: History

 In 1995, Amit Govil, a real estate investor, revived the theater into the only movie house in the five boroughs to exclusively feature films made in India.
 Immediately before that, it was the home of an anti-drug agency.
 It was also used around this time as the location shoot for The Fugees video "Killing Me Softly".

 In 1998, the theater was renovated into a 499-seat playhouse to present Off Broadway theatrical productions, the largest in the city.
 In 1999, the Roundabout Theater Company premiered plays by contemporary writers such as Brian Friel, Paula Vogel, Beth Henley, and Harold Pinter.
 Performances included Charles Randolph-Wright's play with music, Blue starring Phylicia Rashad; Martin McDonagh's A Skull in Connemara; Speaking in Tongues with Karen Allen; and Richard Greenberg's The Dazzle.

 In 2002, Roundabout presented its final offering, All Over by Edward Albee, before closing in September.
 Soon after, in 2002, the Museum of Modern Art used the theater as a temporary film-house, while its location on 53rd Street in Midtown Manhattan was remodeled.
 From 2002 to 2004, the theater was simultaneously used as a film-house and an Off-Broadway playhouse.
-In 2004, the theater was shut down after its last production of Lee Summers' From My Hometown, which ran from April 12 to July 12, 2004.
+In 2004, the theater was shut down after its last production of Lee Summers's From My Hometown, which ran from April 12 to July 12, 2004.
 MoMA stopped using it as a cinema in April 2004.

 In 2006, Live Nation bought the space with the intention of turning it into an intimate concert venue.
 The first performance under Live Nation was Stellastarr on March 7, 2007.
 On April 26, 2007, Blender magazine became an official namesake sponsor and the venue was renamed the Blender Theater at Gramercy (note: "Theatre" was officially changed to "Theater" for the sponsorship).
 After two years, the name changed back to the Gramercy Theatre without a sponsorship in the name.